unemployable/Golf-Mk5-RCD330-CAN-Filter/Ghidra/README.md

 It is far easier to navigate through the code when loaded into Ghidra via the gzf file.<BR>
 The 'C' code is mostly structure definitions of the peripherals, but still helpful if you don't want to install Ghidra.

 Note that these devices are not really CAN filters.
-The sit across the CAN bus listening for certain messages and then sending additional modified versions.
+They sit across the CAN bus listening for certain messages and then sending additional modified versions.